Annual Plan FAQS

 How can I provide feedback?

-The Draft Annual Plan will be presented to the Finance and Performance Committee for review, before being be presented to the following full meeting of Council.
-The Draft Annual Plan document will be included in the public agenda for these meetings, made available on our website, and we will notify our community by social media when it is released.
+The Draft Annual Plan will be presented to the Finance and Performance Committee for review, before being presented to the following full meeting of Council, in June.
+The Draft Annual Plan document will be included in the public agenda for these meetings, made available on our website, and we will notify our community when it is released.

-In the meantime, you can find out more about the direction Council is seeking to take in on the Annual Plan webpage here: www.es.govt.nz/about-us/plans-and-strategies/council-plans/annual-plan
+In the meantime, you can find out more about the direction Council is seeking to take in on the Annual Plan page here.

 How are Environment Southland’s projects funded?